sourander/eso-ability-timer/README.md

 ![Program's core logic](/images/readme-explanation.png)

-Assumed that you have a screenshot of the game taken at the moment when the ability icon is in its activated state, you can save the icon by modifying and running a helper script at tools/
+Assumed that you have a screenshot of the game taken at the moment when the ability icon is in its activated state, you can save the icon by modifying and running a helper script: *./tools/generate_crop_from_still.py*

 ## Installation